opensim-org/opensim-core/doc/APIGuide.md

 ## I. Constructing your Component’s Attributes {#constructproperties}
   1. Derive your component from the base component type you want to extend.
 You may derive from that class or its parent.
 If your component is completely new, you can derive directly from Component or ModelComponent, but that is generally a bit more work, since the base classes for the different types do a lot of the hookups (that follow) for you.
-  2. Construct your component with the properties (attributes that appear in XML) you want, you must first define the properties you want to expose by calling one of the `OpenSim_DECLARE_PROPERTY` macros, which you use to specify  the name, type and description of the property.
-NOTE: your class automatically has `get/set_<property_name>()` methods when you apply the macro and the properties and corresponding methods are inherited from its parent class.
+  2. Construct your component with the properties (elements that appear in XML) you want.
+You must first define the properties you want to expose by calling one of the `OpenSim_DECLARE_PROPERTY` macros, which you use to specify the name, type and description of the property.
+NOTE: your class automatically has `get/set_<property_name>()` methods when you apply the macro, and the properties and corresponding methods are inherited from its parent class.
   ~~~cpp
   OpenSim_DECLARE_PROPERTY(gain, double, "Controller gain.");
   OpenSim_DECLARE_LIST_PROPERTY(functions, Function,
           "Functions are used to compute the force applied to bodies.");
   ~~~

   3. Invoke the individual `constructProperty_<property_name>()` methods  for each property you have declared and assign them default values in each constructor.
-If you have multiple properties and constructors it is convenient to implement void `constructProperties()` as a private method that can be called from each constructor.
+If you have multiple properties and constructors it is convenient to create a function `void constructProperties()` as a private method that can be called from each constructor.
   ~~~cpp
   public:
       MyController() { constructProperties(); }